 A Mechanic’s Tips about Shock replacement

-- If you are going to replace the front shock, I do actually recommend getting a whole strut.
-This is a complete kit with the coil springs and top mount bearings.
-You can also have a complete strut on some car models.
+- In fact, if you are going to replace the front shock, I recommend getting a complete strut.
+This is a complete kit with coil springs and strut mount bearings.
+You can also find a complete strut for some car models.

-- If you are replacing the front shocks, I recommend replacing the top mount bearings if you decide to replace only the shocks.
-These bearings do often get worse, and they will make your coil spring to break off.
+- If you are replacing the front shocks, I recommend replacing the top mount bearings if you decide just to replace the shocks.
+These bearings often get dry and bad, and they will cause your coil spring to break.

-- The Sway bar link can be a pain to remove, and often, it gets destroyed in the removal process of the shock, depending on the car model.
-If the sway bar link is installed on your shock, so you have to remove them to replace the shocks, I strongly recommend replacing them also.
+- The sway bar link can be a pain to remove, and often gets destroyed in the shock replacement process, depending on the car model.
+If the sway bar link is installed on your shock, so you have to remove them to replace the shocks, I highly recommend replacing them as well.

-- The front shocks are pretty expensive to replace, so if they seem to be in pretty good condition – you can replace just one shock in the front if you want to save some money.
-It is recommended to replace both, though.
+- The front shocks are often quite expensive to replace, so if they seem to be in pretty good shape – you can replace just one front shock if you want to save some money.
+However, it is still recommended to replace both.